mozsearch/mozsearch/docs/newrepo.md

 This uses the `upload.py` script, and assumes you have appropriate AWS permissions (see the section on [Setting up AWS access locally](aws.md#setting-up-aws-locally)).
-These commands should be run in whatever environment you have AWS access with (typically outside the vagrant VM).
+These commands should be run in whatever environment you have AWS access with (typically outside the container).
 If you do not have AWS access, please contact one of the searchfox maintainers who can do the upload for you so you can finish debugging and testing the setup.